eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 \[Topic 9\] describes how the PID Provider or Attestation Provider can obtain a so-called proof of association from the WSCD.
-This proof of association proves that the WSCD described in the WTE protects both the WTE public key and the public key of the PID or the new attestation.
+This proof of association proves that the WSCD described in the WTE protects both the WTE private key and the private key of the PID or the new attestation.

 ##### 6.6.2.4 PID Provider or Attestation Provider verifies that Wallet Instance is not suspended or revoked